lengning/WaveCrest/README.md

 -	normalized.csv: normalized expression matrix with genes in row and cells in column following original cell order.
 -	normalized_ENI.csv: normalized expression matrix with genes in row and cells in column following recovered cell order.

 - PlotMarkers.pdf: This file will be generated only when the user chooses to plot key markers.
-In each plot, x-axis shows cells by recovered order and y-axis shows expression.
+In each plot, x-axis shows cells following recovered order and y-axis shows normalized expression.

 -	genes_by_dynamic.csv: This file will be generated only when the user chooses to identify additional dynamic genes.
-Genes (non-marker) are listed with their corresponding MSEs.
+Genes (non-marker) are listed with their corresponding mean squared errors (MSEs).
 Genes are sorted by MSE.

 - PlotDynamic.pdf: This file will be generated only when the user chooses to identify additional dynamic genes and choose to plot additional dynamic genes.
-In each plot, x-axis shows cells by recovered order and y-axis shows expression.
+In each plot, x-axis shows cells following recovered order and y-axis shows normalized expression.

 ## Note
 The 'create new folder' button in the output folder selection pop-up is disfunctional right now